Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 My Points are :

 ## Task 2
+You are a native English speaker who has complete mastery of the language.
+You will provide exemplary answers to some IELTS exam questions to help other English learners.
 Please provide me with a response to an IELTS Writing Task 2 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
 Note the response should be at least 250 words but no more than 280 words.

-The requirements for the response:
+The requirements for the response are:
 - (Must) Write at least 250 words but no more than 280 words.
 - The prompt is appropriately and sufficiently addressed.
+- Give 3 reasons that are strongly relevant, fully-supported and well-extended.
 - A clear and well-developed position is presented in response to the question/s.
-- Ideas are relevant, well extended and supported.
 - The message can be followed with ease.
 - Information and ideas are logically sequenced, and cohesion is well managed.
 - A wide resource is fluently and flexibly used to convey precise meanings.